Ocean Gales & Weekend Heat - KION546

 Mariners should alter plans to avoid these hazardous conditions.
 Remain in port, seek safe harbor, alter course, and/or secure the vessel for severe conditions.

-Overnight: Overnight drizzle and widespread low clouds.
-Expect lows in the 50s for most areas with a few 40s inland.
+Overnight: Widespread low clouds overnight.
+Expect lows in the 50s for most areas with a few 40s in the southern valleys.

-Wednesday: Patchy drizzle possible once again overnight on the south/east sides of the bay.
-Then, morning low clouds will break to sunshine for inland valleys.
-Patchy low clouds will linger on the south side of the bay.
+Thursday: Morning low clouds will break to sunshine for most areas, though patchy low clouds will linger on the south side of the bay.
 Expect coastal highs in the low 60s to upper 70s—warmest on the north side of the bay--with inland highs ranging from the 70s-80s in the near coastal valleys to the 90s-100s farther inland.
 Onshore winds will get gusty for the valleys in the late afternoon and early evening.
+High clouds move in from the south late.

-Extended: Temperatures will slowly warm up on the coast into the weekend reaching seasonal normal on Friday and exceeding them by Saturday/Sunday.
-Inland areas will warm much faster, landing above normal by Tuesday and staying that way through the weekend.
-Inland highs may be as much as 10-20ºF above normal by the weekend.
-Overall coastal cloud coverage will decrease slightly by the weekend, but high clouds will stream in from the south starting Thursday.
+Extended: Coastal highs will level off a few degrees above normal as we head into the weekend, while inland areas will land well above normal with widespread 90s-100s.
+We’ll see low clouds on the coast in the morning and only in a patchy sense on the south side of the bay during the afternoon.
+High clouds will stream in from the south throughout the weekend.
+Some cooling expected next week.

 -------------------------------------------------------------------------